acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | Meatlovers | Bacon, BBQ Sauce, Beef, Cheese, Chicken, Mushrooms, Pepperoni, Salami |
 | Vegetarian | Cheese, Mushrooms, Onions, Peppers, Tomatoes, Tomato Sauce            |

+Steps:
+- Created a CTE to fix the toppings column of the pizza recipes table
+- Used STRING_TO_ARRAY to separate all of the topping ids by the ',' delimiter
+- Unnested the toppings so that each topping moved to its own row
+- Changed the topping ids from VARCHAR type to INT data type so that I would be able to join them with the topping ids from the pizza toppings table
+- Joined the CTE to the pizza names table to get the names of the pizzas
+- Joined the CTE to the pizza toppings table to get the topping names
+- Took the topping names and used STRING_AGG to combine them into one row using the ', ' delimiter
+- Grouped by the pizza name

+Insights:
+- This table just lists the two pizzas and what toppings come standard on each of them

 ---
 #### 2. What was the most commonly added extra?